 Any changes made to student class schedules may impact financial obligations to the Institution and eligibility for financial assistance.
-It is the student's responsibility to verify that the drop or withdrawal has been processed properly.
+It is the student's responsibility to initiate the drop or withdrawal process.
+Students are strongly encouraged to review all Institute policies regarding dropping or withdrawing from courses.